gvashishtha/functions-pytorch/README.md

 - python
 - html
 products:
-- azure
+- azure-functions
-description: "Make machine learning predictions with TensorFlow and Azure Functions"
+description: "Predict ImageNet Classes with PyTorch and Azure Functions"
-urlFragment: functions-python-tensorflow-tutorial
+urlFragment: functions-python-pytorch-tutorial
 ---

 # Make machine learning predictions with PyTorch and Azure Functions

 ## Run locally

+Note, the instructions below assume you are using a Linux environment.

 ### Activate virtualenv